Ichmed/syewreal/README.md

     ToDoItemPropsRemote {
         done: false,
         // Note how having the type of id be Option<ID>
-        // enables you to delegate id creation to the DB
+        // enables you to delegate id creation to the Database
         id: None,
         text: None,
         title: "Test".into(),